josecastillolema/io.github.karmab.kcli/README.md

 Refer to kcli [documentation](https://kcli.readthedocs.io/) for more information.

->**NOTE:** By default, this Flatpak includes the libvirt daemon and QEMU.
+>**NOTE:** This Flatpak includes the libvirt daemon and QEMU.
 There is no need to install other applications, extensions or anything else in the host.

 ## Quick start